 But, it’s best that you also say a couple of words to your team yourself, before getting started – just to make sure your team views you as approachable and enthusiastic about the ways you can help and contribute to the team.

-Here’s an example email you can copy and alter to fit your position:
+Here’s an example new manager introduction email to team you can copy and alter to fit your position:

 I just wanted to take the opportunity to introduce myself.